-Primers flanking split SF joints within scaffolds or RACA predicted adjacencies were designed using Primer3 software (v.2.3.6; Untergasser et al. 2012).
-To avoid misidentification of EBRs or chimeric joints we selected primers only within the sequences that had high quality alignments between the target and reference genomes and found in adjacent SFs.
-Due to alignment and SF detection settings some of the intervals between adjacent SFs could be >6 kb and primers could not be chosen for a reliable PCR amplification.
-In such cases we used CASSIS software (Baudet et al. 2010) and the underlying alignment results to narrow gaps between adjacent SFs where possible.
-Whole blood was collected aseptically from adult falcon and pigeon.
-DNA was isolated using DNeasy Blood and Tissue Kit (Qiagen) following standard protocols.
-PCR amplification was performed according to the protocol described in the Supplemental Methods.
+Primers flanking split SF joints within scaffolds or RACA predicted adjacencies were designed using Primer3 software (v.2.3.6) (Untergasser et al. 2012).
+To avoid misidentification of EBRs or chimeric joints, we selected primers only within the sequences that had high-quality alignments between the target and reference genomes and were found in adjacent SFs.
+Due to alignment and SF detection settings, some of the intervals between adjacent SFs could be >6 kb, and primers could not be chosen for a reliable PCR amplification.
+In such cases, we used CASSIS software (Baudet et al. 2010) and the underlying alignment results to narrow gaps between adjacent SFs where possible.
+Whole blood was collected aseptically from adult falcons and pigeons.
+DNA was isolated using DNeasy blood and tissue kit